 When we reached the guest house, we were greeted by the owner couple, and they informed us of the bonfire being done in front of our room.
 We wanted to reach our room as soon as possible as it was very chilly out there.
 We were little excited about the bonfire but actually we wanted to sleep off for the series of events planned out for the next day but we never expected what happened next.

-To reach our room we had to climb down few stairs, passing through a very big garden we reached the room.
-Out there we saw a huge terrace and a group of people around 5 people were sitting there trying to keep the fire alive, in front of our door.
+We had to climb down series of stairs, passing through a very big garden to reach the room.
+Out there we saw a huge terrace and a group of 5 people sitting there trying to keep the fire alive, in front of our door.
 They invited us and offered us some wine.
-The group was from Thailand, they looked extremely innocent and were very polite people.
+The group was from Thailand, they looked extremely innocent and were very polite.
 We expected the party to continue not for more than an hour.
-P.S – This happened on the very same day – Christmas day rather 25th night.
+P.S – This happened on Christmas night.
 It was almost 1 A.M. – 26th December.
-Initially we had problem communicating with each other as their accent was a lot different.
+Initially we had issues communicating with each other as their accent was a lot different.
 It was rather difficult to understand what they were saying.
 After some time we got along with the language barrier.
 Me and a friend while three from their side were left for the night.
-Once we were comfortable with our language issues, we talked about ourselves, hobbies and passion, travelling experiences.
-Meanwhile they definitely made sure to make us remember their names.
+Once we were comfortable speaking, we talked about ourselves, hobbies, passion and travelling experiences.
+Meanwhile they left no stone unturned to make us memorise their names.
 I still remember their name as NOT, WITHIE, A-GUN.
 We talked for about an hour about the places we have had visited and the blissful memories from there.
 While talking we couldn’t even realise how much we were under the influence of wine.
 We started playing small games meanwhile I enjoyed the night, probably the best bonfire of my life.
-Apart from us talking, singing and dancing there was the sound of gushing river nearby and no other sound.
-On the other side we could only see the tiny dots of light on the hill in front of us.
+Besides us talking, singing and dancing there was only a distinct sound of gushing river in the valley.
+On the other side we could see the tiny dots of light on the hill in front of us.
 We taught each other our languages.
 I still remember few Thai words, but when we tried to teach them Hindi, we were literally surprised to know that they already knew few songs – all thanks to Shahruk Khan.
 What came as a surprise even more was that the lady A-GUN was pursuing a course in Indian classical dance and later all of us danced and sung together Hindi songs - Sharukh Khan movie songs.
 The blaze of the bonfire lit up the night and the wine helped us enjoy the life to its full, nothing less.
 It would be fair saying that their knowledge in Hindi did impress me and left me tongue-tied.
 Our celebration continued till 4 A.M. and then we bid good byes and slept off the night.